SimonSubokLee/ston-docs-son/admin/bandwidth_control.rst

    <TrafficCap Session="0">0</TrafficCap>

 -  ``<TrafficCap> (default: 0 Mbps)``
-   Configure the maximum bandwidth of a virtual host in Mbps.
-   Setting this value to 0 will not limit bandwidth.
+   Configures the maximum bandwidth of a virtual host in Mbps.
+A value of 0 will not limit the bandwidth.
-   The ``Session (default: 0 Kbps)`` property configures the maximum bandwidth of each client session.
+   The``Session (default: 0 Kbps)`` property configures the maximum bandwidth that can be transferred in each client session.

-For example, if you set ``<TrafficCap>`` to 50 (Mbps), it has the same effect with having 50Mbps NIC.
-The sum of bandwidth of all clients that are connected to the relative virtual host cannot exceed 50Mbps.
+For example, setting ``<TrafficCap>`` to 50 (Mbps) will have the same effect has installing 50 Mbps NIC.
+The total bandwidth of all clients that connect to the virtual host will be unable to exceed 50 Mbps.

-The following explains how ``Session`` works:
+``Session`` behaves as follows.

-1. Even if ``Session`` is configured, the sum of bandwidth of all clients cannot exceed the ``<TrafficCap>``.
+1. Even if ``Session`` is configured, the total client bandwidth cannot exceed ``<TrafficCap>``.
-2. Even if `Bandwidth Throttling`_ is configured, the maximum speed of each client session cannot exceed the ``Session``.
+2. Even if `Bandwidth Throttling`_ is configured, the maximum speed of each client session cannot exceed the ``Session`` value.

 .. _bandwidth-control-bt: